asterinas/asterinas/docs/src/kernel/linux-compatibility.md

 ## System Calls

 At the time of writing,
-Asterinas implements more than 160 out of the 336 system calls provided by Linux on x86-64 architecture.
+Asterinas implements 177 out of the 336 system calls provided by Linux on x86-64 architecture.

 | Numbers | Names            | Is Implemented  |